senran101604/sagemode/README.md

 ## Disclaimer
-Sagemode Jutsu is intended for ethical and legal use.
+* Sagemode Jutsu is intended for ethical and legal use.
 Users are responsible for adhering to applicable laws and regulations while utilizing the tool.
+*  Please be reminded that Sagemode is still in development and might return false results.

 ## Contributions